rainerpm/CSAssignmentChecker/README.md

          * **timeout.txt** contains the amount of seconds the test should be given before timing out (optional: overrides the TIMEOUT_DEFAULT set in customize.py)
       * **periods.txt** indicates which class periods this assignment group is assigned to
     * **commentsJAVA.txt** and **commentsPYTHON.txt** contain the global comments used in student emails or clipboard
   * **1,4,5** (these are the class period folders, new files are submitted to these folders via something like a Dropbox File Request.
-Each assignment group has a folder here that has folders for each of the students containing folders for the student's program submissions.
+Each assignment group has a folder here that has folders for each of the students which contain folders for the student's program submissions.
+  * **scoreboard_for_demo** This folder will contain the results for the student's assignments.
+  * **sampleSubmissions** Example submissions for the demo.
+Both registration with APSC and assignment.
+  * **dueDates.txt** Optional file that contains the assigment name and its due date in a simple two column format.

 ### Demo
 The demo verifies two student assignments (1) [encryption](https://docs.google.com/document/d/1mr5FHL-cf3T1kRR0F10KCWwGGdjZC4Cj/edit?usp=sharing&ouid=117088614197672338242&rtpof=true&sd=true) (2) [GCD](https://docs.google.com/document/d/14nIXTUOr70_zRUZojzMZhbs9AmTWs5WxatsVtjNT_c4/edit?usp=sharing).
 Follow the below steps and/or watch the demo video: [download](https://drive.google.com/file/d/1o7TA-ym4WC4xezXcMf3mqvpzbMRN7Awm/view?usp=sharing) or [YouTube](https://youtu.be/Nr0t-hp050Y)